Yellowjacket Wasp Control In Vineyards With Poison Baits

 aerial wasp nest

-Yellowjacket wasps (social wasps in the family Vespidae) are significant pests in grape vineyards both in terms of the direct damage they do to fruit and also the impact their aggressive, territorial behavior has on vineyard worker productivity and safety.
+Yellowjacket wasps (social wasps in the family Vespidae) are significant pests in grape vineyards both in terms of the direct damage they do to fruit but also the impact their aggressive, territorial behavior has on vineyard worker productivity and safety.

 Fruit Damage